 Donkey Kong is the story of a guy named Jumpman, the titular giant gorilla, a girl named Lady, and an endlessly looping set of buildings which may or may not contain a "pie factory".

-This freezing routine is actually connected to the rolling barrels.
-Every time a barrel object is destroyed, the game does the above copyright string check.
-The reason this is guaranteed to stop the game at about 4 seconds is that the first barrel Donkey Kong throws down is always thrown directly downwards to ignite the oil can at the bottom.
+This freezing routine is actually connected to the rolling barrels: every time a barrel object is destroyed, the game does the above copyright string check.
+The reason this is guaranteed to stop the game at about four seconds in is that the first barrel Donkey Kong throws is always thrown directly downwards to ignite the oil can at the bottom.

 This frame of the cement object is never used, and there's not really a place to use it since it never falls.